peterhinch/micropython-async/FASTPOLL.md

-# fast_io: An experimental modified version of uasyncio
+# fast_io: A modified version of uasyncio

 MicroPython firmware now enables device drivers for stream devices to be written in Python, via `uio.IOBase`.
-This mechanism can be applied to any situation where a piece of hardware or an aysnchronously set flag needs to be polled.
+This mechanism can be applied to any situation where a piece of hardware or an asynchronously set flag needs to be polled.
 Such polling is efficient because it is handled in C using `select.poll`, and because the coroutine accessing the device is descheduled until polling succeeds.